Kentucky Route 67 (1929–1969): Major intersections

+This junction list is based on the highway's 1967 alignment.

 Related roads

 Mouth of Bear Creek Road

 Mouth of Bear Creek Road is a locally maintained road located in Edmonson County, Kentucky.
 The road was part of an original alignment of the original KY 67 from that state highway's 1929 establishment until its decommissioning in 1967.
 The road is 3.0 mi long.

 Kentucky Route 655

 Kentucky Route 655 (KY 655) is a rural secondary state highway in Edmonson County.
 The latter 3.569 mi of KY 655, along with the county-maintained Mouth of Bear Creek Road, was the original course of KY 67 through the area until the 1967 decommissioning of that route, connecting the Windyville-Asphalt-Segal area directly to Warren County.
 KY 655 is currently a C-shaped route serving as a farm-to-market style road that meanders around the area, both termini are with intersections with KY 70.
 The total length of the current KY 655 routing is 9.214 mi.